element-hq/hydrogen-web/doc/UI/ui.md

 ### TemplateView

-`TemplateView` builds on top of templating by adopting the IView component model and adding event handling attributes and one-way databinding.
+`TemplateView` builds on top of templating by adopting the IView component model and adding event handling attributes, sub views and one-way databinding.
 In views based on `TemplateView`, you will see a render method with a `t` argument.
 `t` is `TemplateBuilder` object passed to the render function in `TemplateView`.
+It also takes a data object to render and bind to, often called `vm`, short for view model from the MVVM pattern Hydrogen uses.

 You either subclass `TemplateView` and override the `render` method:
 ```js